-By: Michael H. Sampson, Esq. and Philip T. Simpson, Esq.
+By: Philip T. Simpson, Esq.

 The U.S. District Court for the Northern District of New York (the “Northern District”) late last week prohibited the issuance of Conditional Adult-Use Retail Dispensary (“CAURD”) cannabis licenses in five “geographic areas” of New York state.
 In ruling in favor of an out-of-state applicant who would not qualify for a New York license because of the applicant’s lack of ties to the Empire State, the court joined the chorus of federal courts calling state cannabis licensing schemes that favor in-state applicants over out-of-state applicants unconstitutional.

 In Variscite NY One, Inc. v.
 State of New York, No. 1:22-cv-1013 (GLS/DJS) (N.D.N.Y.
 Nov.
 10, 2022), U.S. Senior District Judge Gary L. Sharpe found that New York state’s law and regulations governing the CAURD licenses and application process likely violate the U.S. Constitution’s dormant Commerce Clause.
 In his Memorandum-Decision and Order, Judge Sharpe enjoined the state “from issuing any cannabis licenses under the CAURD application program held from August 25, 2022 to September 26, 2022, for the following geographic areas: Finger Lakes; Central New York; Western New York; Mid-Hudson; and Brooklyn during the pendency of this action or until otherwise ordered by the court.”